-- Discussed with the CFO, Head of Business Assurance, the General Counsel, Head of Group Internal Audit and the external auditors: - material and relevant new accounting pronouncement, implementation of such, review of key accounting policies and the accounting for certain transactions and activities, - accounting for significant legal and tax issues, - critical accounting estimates, - transactions with related parties, and - the scope of internal controls over financial reporting in relation to the requirements in the Sarbanes Oxley Act and Danish legislation.
+- Discussed with the CFO, Head of Finance and Compliance, the General Counsel, Head of Group Internal Audit and the external auditors: - material and relevant new accounting pronouncement, implementation of such, review of key accounting policies and the accounting for certain transactions and activities, - accounting for significant legal and tax issues, - critical accounting estimates, - transactions with related parties, and - the scope of internal controls over financial reporting in relation to the requirements in the Sarbanes Oxley Act and Danish legislation.

-- The Audit Committee performed a review of: - the global finance organisation, - the financial statement releases for the full year and interim financial reports, - the Annual Report including the statements of financial, social and environmental performance, and the Form-20 F, - the bi-annual risk management reporting, - the risk reporting process, - the company's financial counterpart exposure in the company's treasury policy, and approved an update hereto, - the model account for the statements of the financial, social and environmental performance. - The Audit Committee performed a fraud risk assessment in Novo Nordisk.
+The Audit Committee performed a review of:

+- the global finance organisation, - the financial statement releases for the full year and interim financial reports, - the Annual Report including the statements of financial, social and environmental performance, and the Form-20 F, - the bi-annual risk management reporting,

+- the risk reporting process, - the company's financial counterpart exposure in the company's treasury policy, and approved an update hereto, and the appropriateness of the insurance coverage regarding - property, business interruption and product liability. - The Audit Committee performed a fraud risk assessment in Novo Nordisk.